-Dual SIM Card Support
+Multi SIM: Multiple SIM Card Support

 The AirLink MP70 has two SIM card slots and is capable of supporting a primary and secondary SIM card.
 By default, the SIM card in the upper slot (slot 1) is the primary SIM card.
-To configure which slot holds the primary SIM card, see Primary SIM on page 81.
+To configure which SIM card is the primary SIM card, see Primary SIM on page 83.